CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 The IP addressing, hostnames, and protocol configurations shown below represent the **initial deployment state** and serve as a reference for getting started.
 However, since this is a **shared sandbox environment**:

-- 🔄 **Configuration may drift over time** as other users make changes
+- 🔄 **Configuration may drift over time** as other users make changes.
-- 🏷️ **IP addresses and hostnames** may be modified by other developers
+- 🏷️ **IP addresses and hostnames** may be modified by other developers.
-- ⚙️ **Protocol settings** (OSPF, BGP) may be reconfigured or disabled
+- ⚙️ **Protocol settings** (OSPF, BGP) may be reconfigured or disabled.
-- 🚀 **Use initial state as a jumpstart** - not guaranteed to always be available
+- 🚀 **Use initial state as a jumpstart** - not guaranteed to always be available.

 ### 🗃️ Original IP Addressing

-Since this is a shared environment, the IP addresses may change over time.
-Below is the original IP addressing applied at deployment for reference.
+Below is the original IP addressing applied as the inital state for reference.
+IP addresses may change over time.

 | Node  | Router ID | loopback0 IP |
 | ----- | --------- | ------------ |